 The premium eyewear brand, Garrett Leight California Optical (GLCO), opened its first Canadian location in Toronto earlier this year.
 This new location is actually the brand’s first store outside of the U.S.

 Pür & Simple offers all-day breakfast made from deliciously fresh ingredients.
-The Quebec based chain has two new locations set to open this month at 9100 Jane Street in Vaughan and at the at Billy Bishop airport in Toronto.
+The Quebec-based chain has two new locations now open at 9100 Jane Street in Vaughan and at Billy Bishop airport in Toronto.

 A brand new mega wellness club called Altea Active is opening in Toronto this year.
 The club will open sometime this fall in Liberty Village and will take over two floors of the Novus development at 25 Ordnance Street.
 Altea Active is originally from Winnipeg, Manitoba.
 It offers everything from Starbucks, to hot yoga, to golf simulators.

 Famous for its awesome smelling hand soaps and lotions, Aesop is opening three standalone locations in the city.
-One shop is set to open at Yorkdale Mall, another will be located at 94 Cumberland Street in the Bloor-Yorkville area of Toronto, and the third will be at 2579 Yonge Street.
+One shop is now open at Yorkdale Mall, another will be located at 94 Cumberland Street in the Bloor-Yorkville area of Toronto, and the third is at 2579 Yonge Street.

 Prada has recently opened a boutique space for women on the third floor of Holt Renfrew Ogilvy in Montreal.
 The Prada bag and accessory boutique is also on the main floor of the store as well as a women’s footwear boutique on the second floor and a men’s on the fifth floor.